gabriel/GHUITable/README.md

 ## GUITableViewCell

-This allows you to turn any view into a UITableView cell in just a few lines of code.
+This allows you to turn any view into a UITableViewCell in just a few lines of code.

 For example, `GHUITextImageCell` is defined as: